Monoidal Quantaloids: Dagger kernel quantaloids and orthomodularity

-\begin{corollary} Let $(\mathbf R,\otimes,I)$ be a dagger symmetric monoidal quantaloid with dagger kernels such that every object $\mathbf R$ has precisely one zero-monic effect.
-Then the set $\mathbf R(I,X)$ of states on any object $X$ is a complete orthomodular lattice. \end{corollary}
+\begin{corollary} Let $(\mathbf Q,\otimes,I)$ be a dagger symmetric monoidal quantaloid with dagger kernels and a zero object such that every object of $\mathbf Q$ has precisely one $\bot$-monic effect.
+Then the set $\mathbf Q(I,X)$ of states on any object $X$ is a complete orthomodular lattice. \end{corollary}